 Parallel or "live" testing involves pollworkers or election officials using some BMDs at random times on election day to mark (but not cast) ballots with test patterns, then check whether the marks match the patterns.
 The idea is that the testing is not subject to the "Dieselgate" problem, because the machines cannot "know" they are being tested on election day.
-As a practical matter, the number of tests required to provide a reasonable chance of detecting outcome-changing errors is prohibitive: it would leave no time for actual voting [37].
-Moreover, it would require additional staff, infrastructure, and other resources.
+As a practical matter, the number of tests required to provide a reasonable chance of detecting outcome-changing errors is prohibitive, and even then the system is not defensible.
+See Section 6.